 The Rental Car Protocol

-Background: After traveling for over three straight years, I've learned a thing or two about renting cars.
+Background: After traveling for over four straight years, I've learned a thing or two about renting cars.

 1. I used Expedia (50%), Kayak (45%), and Hotwire.com (5%).